Putting in and removing hearing aids

 If you would like to learn more about the options available to you, come in to your local Amplifon hearing clinic, and our Audiologists/ Hearing care professionals will be able to answer all your questions.

-How to insert in-the-ear (ITE) hearing aids
+How to insert and remove BTE hearing aids

 Book an appointment near you today.
 Book now

-How to receiver-in-canal (RIC) hearing aids
+How to insert and remove ITE hearing aids

 Find your nearest clinic.